 Vaccines teach our immune system how to recognize specific viruses or bacteria, such as measles or pertussis.
 This process is called immunization, and is a similar process to what happens when we encounter a bug in the community.
 The difference between the two is that you aren’t likely to get sick from a vaccine.
 When we are given a “shot”, we are given a weak form of the microbe so our immune system can be exposed to it.
 This is just enough to teach our immune system how to recognize a microbe, but not enough to make us sick.
 After the “shot”, our adaptive immune system can then go ahead and make antibodies so that we are ready to fight off the microbe if we ever come in contact with it.

 Natural Immune Support

-Natural immune support does not teach our bodies how to protect ourselves from specific microbes, but it does helps to make sure that our immune system is robust.
+Natural immune support does not teach our bodies how to protect ourselves from specific microbes, but it does help to make sure that our immune system is robust.
 Here is a list of common ways we can support the immune system:

 Washing your hand regularly can minimize the amount of microbes you come in contact with.
 It is important to scrub for 30 seconds using soap.
 Avoid touching your face and cough into your elbow to avoid spreading microbes.

 Whole Foods Based Diet

 Every part of our immune system is made from nutrients in our food.
 If you don’t get enough of those nutrients, your body won’t be able to form the cells that make up your immune system.
 Make sure you eat lots of colourful fruits and vegetables, high quality proteins, healthy fats and whole grains.